 I saw this beautiful popup design, a less intrusive one.
 Just look how it blends with the rest of the website!

-4. Weebly: Non-intrusive and compelling popup design
+Takeaway: Use bars: a non-intrusive and compelling popup design

 What’s interesting about Weebly’s popup design example is the bar format.
 This format makes the popup visible at all times.